 The shelf was drilled for a pedestal mount speaker, probably also an A12.
 The front baffle is new and all 3 speakers are mounted to it.

 The two Jensen A 12s have different FC DCR.
 One being about 250 ohms and the other being 5K ohms.
 This is good and similar to the FC values on the original Jensen Super Giant.
 An additional 50W 1K ohm resistor is placed inline with the two field coils which drops the B+ to just the right value and keeps the FCs from passing too much current and getting hot.
-A pair of Jensens with 800 ohm and 7 or 8K ohm field coils would be better but very hard to find and this pair is still a challenge to locate and not cheap.
+A pair of Jensens with 800 ohm and 7 or 8K ohm field coils would be better but very hard to find.
+A pair like these is still a challenge to locate and not cheap.

 It will receive up to 65mhz, a real advantage over the Strat.
 This is probably a credit to the tube choices and the fact that the metal tubes were superior for RF circuits to the G type glass tubes in the Strat.